Hopsan/hopsan/README.md

 **Password:** hut6Opoj

 In late February 2018, the issue tracker was also moved to GitHub.
-The old one can be found here: https://flumes.iei.liu.se/redmine/projects/hopsan
+The old one was previously available here: https://flumes.iei.liu.se/redmine/projects/hopsan

 # Build instructions